gerritjvv/paradigms_of_artificial_inteligence/README.md

 # paragrims_of_artificial_inteligence

-A Clojure library designed to ... well, that part is up to you.
+My own implementations by following the book Paragrims of artificial inteligence using Clojure.

+These implementations are purely for my own testing and are not expected to be correct or complete.

+Below is a list of complete and working implementations

-## Usage
+## working namespaces

-FIXME
+  * ch5.alyza

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 gerritjvv

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.